Higgins Lake

 Sportfish in the lake include yellow perch, trout, smelt and pike.
 Fish are taken both in open water and by ice fishing.
 Higgins Lake is considered a morphometrically oligotrophic lake, meaning that its large size causes it to appear and function as a nutrient-poor lake although it receives a fair amount of nutrients.

 The unincorporated community of Higgins Lake is located along the western shores of the lake, and the lake is situated on the boundary between Lyon Township on the west and Gerrish Township on the east.

 There are two state parks, located on opposite ends of the lake: South Higgins Lake State Park, which has a mile of shoreline, and North Higgins Lake State Park.
 Both provide public boat launches and camping, and are very popular in the summer months.
 The south park is older, larger, and more developed.
-The north park is located on what was once the world's largest seedling nursery, a part of the CCC of the 1930s.
+The north park is located on what was once the world's largest seedling nursery, a part of the Civilian Conservation Corps of the 1930s and early 1940s.

-Centuries before European settlers came to North America, the Chippewa people called the lake Majinabeesh, which means 'sparkling water'.
+Centuries before European settlers came to North America, the Chippewa (Ojibwe) people called the lake Majinabeesh, from maaji ("start") and nibiish ("waters"), meaning 'start of the waters'.
+This lake was one of many created by glaciers shifting across Northern Michigan.
+When the glaciers dug into the soil around 12,000 years ago, they uncovered the natural springs that feed Higgins Lake.
+Since these springs are consistently flowing, there must be a way to manage this constant feeding of water.
+That is where the dam comes into play.
+This dam flows at 44.2 cubic feet per second and helps keep the water level steady.
+The watershed as of 2020 is 35.7% open water.
+The rest is 38.3% forest, 10.1% urban, 7.9% wetland, 5.3% grassland, 2.5% other, and 0.1% agricultural.

 History

-The lake was first called Forginson Lake from an early 1839 survey by John Brink, but it was renamed Higgins Lake after Sylvester Higgins in an 1852 survey by William A. Burt.
+The lake was first called Forginson Lake from an early 1839 survey by John Brink, but it was renamed Higgins Lake to honor the surveyor Higgins in the 1852 survey by William A. Burt.
+The reason the lake became so popularized in the first place was the source of water and amount of logging jobs available.